THE REMEDY: IGNATIA AMARA

 I am rather Ignatia, but perhaps more Phosphorus, Arsenicum, and Sulphur.
 Don’t let what I just wrote confuse you!
 Most people will weave in and out of multiple constitutions throughout their lives, with one, or a few, dominating the rest… the composition of remedy types within the persona is fluid.
 So while I am a Phosphorus, Arsenicum, and Sulphur in ill-health, I also depict these constitutions–or they depict me–in good health; their lower qualities (as they evince in my personality) are just necessarily subdued.

 To clarify: even when healed, I am sensitive to others’ emotions and highly intutive (Phosphorus); I have a critical eye–geared less toward people–and a concern for details (Arsenicum); I am also rebellious, nonconformist, probing, and highly analytical (Sulphur), making me me.
 I am, of course, speaking only of my higher qualities 😉 , which, once again, necessarily overshadow those that are otherwise amplified in a state of disorder…

 Ignatia is a prominent remedy for loss.
-Thus, anyone with a predisposition toward the Ignatia constitution will embody it after they lose a loved one, a former lifestyle, or even the self (assuming they don’t deal!).
+Thus, anyone with a predisposition toward the Ignatia constitution will embody it after ne loses a loved one, a former lifestyle, or even the self (assuming ne doesn’t deal!).
 Ignatia can accompany other remedy types when the loss of oneself figures strongly.